danidiaz/foo-nix-experiment/README.md

 ## What about this repo?

 This repo exists to test if this approach works.
-It constains a very simple Cabal project.
-Along with some Nix code to build it.
+It constains a very simple Cabal project, along with some Nix code to build it.

-You should edit the `default.nix` and point it to a clone of the above mentioned fork of Nixpkgs (branch `haskell_avoid_recomp_experiment`).
+You should edit the `default.nix` file and point it to a clone of the above mentioned fork of Nixpkgs (branch `haskell_avoid_recomp_experiment`).

-If you look at the derivation in `myderivation.nix`, you'll see that it uses `mkDerivationSpecial`.
+If you look at the derivation in the `myderivation.nix` file, you'll see that it uses `mkDerivationSpecial`.

-We can build it (including the outputs for `dist` and `dist-newstyle` like this:
+We can build it (including the outputs for `dist` and `dist-newstyle`) like this:

     $ nix-build --no-out-link -A all
 	/nix/store/ks9i6640sxymv4iknra1bgr5v23nhqmr-foo-1.0.0.0